BugSplat-Git/bugsplat-docs/introduction/development/working-with-symbol-files/how-to-manually-upload-symbols.md

 # How to Manually Upload Symbols

-[Symbols](../../../education/bugsplat-terminology.md#symbols) are used to display the original function names and line numbers in source code from the [call stacks](../../../education/bugsplat-terminology.md#call-stack) of compiled applications.
+[Symbols](../../../education/bugsplat-terminology.md#symbols) are used to display the original source code function names and line numbers from the [call stacks](../../../education/bugsplat-terminology.md#call-stack) of compiled applications.

 ## Step 1